HyeonhoonLee/hyeonhoonlee.github.io/_pages/about.md

 # 🎖 Honors and Awards
-- *2024.11*, Minister's Commendation (Emerging Young Investigator), Award for Distinguished Health Technology Advancement, Ministry of Health and Welfare
+- *2024.11*, Minister's Commendation, Early Career Investigator Award for Distinguished Contributions in Health Technology Advancement, Ministry of Health and Welfare
 - *2024.06*, Top 30 Healthcare R&D Excellence Achievements, Ministry of Health and Welfare
 - *2024.06*, Best Poster Award, Korean Society of Medical Informatics (KOSMI)
 - *2023.01*, Honorable Mention, Society of Technology in Anesthesia (STA)